CommonAccord/Site-My/Doc/License/CR/LibL/Sec/Covenants.md

 1.21.Ti=Open Access Option

-1.21.sec=In the event that Licensor offers an open access option to its authors, Licensor will report to Licensee [annually] the number of works (such as articles) published under the open access option by all authors, and the number and list of the works by title with full citation by authors at Licensee’s institution.
+1.21.1.sec=In the event that Licensor offers an open access option to its authors, Licensor will report to Licensee {OpenAccess.Report.Frequency} the number of works (such as articles) published under the open access option by all authors, and the number and list of the works by title with full citation by authors at Licensee’s institution.

-Licensor will enter into good faith discussions with Licensee concerning mechanisms by which the open access publication fees received by Licensor can offset the fees paid by Licensee and other subscribers of Licensed Materials, with a goal of reducing such fees in proportion to the revenue received through such open access publication fees.
+1.21.2.sec=Licensor will enter into good faith discussions with Licensee concerning mechanisms by which the open access publication fees received by Licensor can offset the fees paid by Licensee and other subscribers of Licensed Materials, with a goal of reducing such fees in proportion to the revenue received through such open access publication fees.

+1.21.=[Z/Sec/s2]

 1.=[Z/Sec/21]